Configuration

 logLevel: "info"

-# correctly differentiate them by clusterUUID so garbage collection works properly
+# clusterUUID separates them so garbage collection works correctly.

 cluster: